unahouExosite/docs/exositeready/gwe/otau.md

 # A Development Cycle

-Here is a common development cycle for developing Custom Gateway Applications with Gateway Engine:
+Here is a common development cycle for developing custom gateway applications with GWE:

-1. Create/fix Custom Gateway Application.
+1. Create/fix custom gateway application.

     ```
     gwe --create-buildfile